interrogator/corpkit/doc_setup.md

 title: "Setup"
 tags: [setup, getting-started, osx]
 keywords: setup, corpkit, gui
-summary: "Just open it!"
 last_updated: 2015-09-01
 ---

+## Opening the app

 All you have to do is open the app to begin using *corpkit*.
 If you get an "unidentified developer" error, simply `control-click` or `right-click`, and select `Open` that way.

-That said, some features may not work until you have additional bits and pieces installed.
+## Extras

+Most of the things *corpkit* needs to run are embedded inside the app.
+A few things, however, might need to installed as you go along.
 In most cases, *corpkit* will prompt you if it cannot find a resource.

 ### Java